-Collection boxes: BEBAT brand identity has been updated for 2013.
+Collection boxes: BEBAT brand identity was updated for 2013.
 Easily recognisable collection boxes are distributed to collection points.
-Web application such as a collection point locator and software to facilitate the process of pick-up requests are currently being launched (see BEBATman).
+Web applications such as a collection point locator and software to facilitate the process of pick-up requests.

 Small collection boxes for storage (left) and plastic bags (right) for delivery of collected batteries to a collection point are distributes to every home in Belgium.